Skip Navigation

 Focus Areas

-Improving lives goes well beyond providing our members with trusted guidance, products, and services to meet their needs.
-The Truliant Foundation invests in local community programs supporting four focus areas: Community Development, Economic Mobility, Financial Wellness and Youth and Education.
+The Truliant Foundation invests in local community programs supporting three focus areas: Social Mobility, Financial Wellness, and Workforce Education.
 These areas are essential to our mission and to strengthen our communities.

-Non-profit and community organizations providing personal guidance and activities that build financial stability and social prosperity for individuals and their families.
+• Nonprofit organizations providing personal guidance and activities to build basic stability that will cultivate prosperity for individuals and their families.
+Examples: food insecurity, affordable housing, clothing, access to transportation

 Financial Wellness

-Non-profit and community organizations that are specifically engaged in activities that promote and improve financial inclusion and financial literacy.
+• Nonprofit organizations that are specifically engaged in activities that promote and improve financial inclusion and financial literacy for adults.
+Examples: first time home buying programs, financial counseling and education, credit building activities

 Funding Exclusions